bytesunite/li-git-essential-training/ch2-how-git-works.md

 To grab files from a remote repository to modify on our local machine, the git command, `git pull` is used.
 This will download the content to a local folder and to the Git local repository.

+## Distributed Version Control
+A centralized version control system, such as Dropbox or OneDrive, does not keep file history.
+The server holds an old version of the file and when you save the file locally it syncs with the server to update to the latest version.
+Users that share Dropbox will only have access to the latest saved version.

+In a distributed version control system it works differently.
+It still has a server that stores files.
+Every user has a complete copy of the repository including all snapshots.
+So when you pull files from the server you get the whole history, not just the single latest update.